Visit the schools site to see more events

 Nature around us

 We have a set of equipment you can borrow to explore the nature around your school.
-Why not do a gallery exploration with us in the Natural Northumbria gallery in advance, then a followup session where you tell us about what you’ve found out.
 This has great links to wellbeing work, and also for curriculum areas such as habitats and lifecycles.
+We can also support you with children doing nature projects while they are working from home.

 The Art in Wilderness project was a cross-curricular exploration of the natural world, archives and art based around keeping field notebooks and doing real investigations.
 This was a funded collaboration with the Natural History Society of Northumbria, but could form the basis of a bespoke project for your school.